yokilabs/credit-score-classification/README.md

 # Iris Prediction API

 A simple Web-based application to predict the credit score classification that trained using Random Forest model.
-The web application is connected to the model via fastapi library.
+The web application is connected to the model via fastapi python library.

 ## Features
 - Predict customer credit score (0 = `Poor`, 1 = `Standard`, 2 = `Good`).